 A driver for older Wacom tablets.

-MockTab testing has covered only a limited set of hardware configurations.
-Filing an issue with observations and diagnostic detail will help broaden compatibility and support.
+MockTab's testing has covered only a limited set of hardware configurations so far.
+Open an issue with observations and diagnostics to help broaden coverage.

 Download for macOS See supported tablets